JakeMoralez/FlectoneWeb/pulse/en/docs/integration/plasmovoice/index.md

 # PlasmoVoice

-Интеграция с PlasmoVoice позволяет мутить игроков, которые были замучены с помощью `/mute`
+Integration with PlasmoVoice allows muting players who have been muted using `/mute`
 ![mute](/mute.png)

 [//]: # (integration.yml)